KWall1202/CS441_Google_Calendar_API/README.md

 Unfortunately, because of that this app has no functionality and on face value just looks like an empty app that allows you to switch between 3 screens.
 I did my best, Google won.

+The commits are some, but not all of the highlights of my war with Google

 ## Production Log:

 Dec 12, 2019: Final attempts at using Google's API on a google technology, no luck.
 Google beat me this time!!